tonybatts/simpsons-shuffler/README.md

-# Raspberry Pi Simpsons-Shuffler Guide
+# Simpsons Shuffler
 *Short press of button will play random episode.
-Long press will shutdown pi *Button diagram and python script are in repository
+Long press will shutdown pi* *Button diagram and python script are in repository*

-## A guide to a raspberry pi shuffler for tv shows
+## This guide will walk you through building your own Simpsons Shuffler

 About a year ago i was looking for cool raspberry pi projects to do.
-I stumbled across one that i immediately new I needed to build, The Simpsons Shuffler by Stephen Coyle.
-After hours of building and making the code he provided work for me and my needs (and a little help from Stephen himself) I had a pi zero that shuffles episodes of the simpsons on button push and ALSO safely turned off the pi on a long button press.
+I stumbled across one that I immediately new I needed to build, The Simpsons Shuffler by Stephen Coyle.
+After hours of building and making the code he provided work for me and my needs (and a little help from Stephen himself) I had a Raspberry Pi Zero W that shuffles episodes of the simpsons on button push and ALSO safely turned off the pi on a long button press.

 I posted my project to reddit and have been recieving requests for help ever since.
-So I have decided to finally make my own step by step guide.
+As it turns out, there is no step by step guide for this project, and none that include a power off feature.
+Until now!

 ### prerequisites
-  - Cyberduck (sftp) for mac
+  - Cyberduck for mac (or whatever ftp software you prefer) *Filezilla for windows*
-  - applepi baker (to add image to sd card) for mac
-  - Filezilla (sftp) for windows
-  - Etcher (to add image to sd card) on mac and windows
+  - Applepi Baker (to add the image to sd card) for mac *Etcher on mac and windows*
-  - usb keyboard
+  - Usb keyboard
-  - mini hdmi to hdmi adapter
+  - Mini hdmi to hdmi adapter if using the Pi Zero
-  - microusb to usb adapter
+  - Micro usb to usb adapter

-This project was made with a raspberry pi zero w.
-It can be done on other pi's as well, but for the sake of this guide it's going to be pi zero w specific.
+This project was made with a Raspberry Pi Zero W. It can be done on other pi's as well, but for the sake of this guide it's going to be Pi Zero W specific.

 *This is a work in progress and all feedback is welcome!*

-## Setting up the Raspberry Pi Zero W Simpsons Shuffler
+# Lets get started!

 ## Step 1: Rasbian lite image
   - Download the Rasbian lite image https://www.raspberrypi.org/downloads/raspbian/